Bible Short Courses

 How Short Courses Work

-Online courses involve readings from textbooks and online articles and written discussion.
+Online short courses involve readings from textbooks and online articles and written discussion.
 They typically don't involve live video conversations (as in a webinar) or other activities in which all class members come together at one time.

 Make 4 Hours Count: How to Streamline Bible Study for Ministry (online)